alejandro-garnung-ctic/material-alch3mist/README.md

   <img src="assets/final_flow.png" alt="Final Flow" style="width: 100%;" />
 </p>

+> [!WARNING]
+> Is preferable that the input images are in RGBA format.
+One can use the scripts from the `/utils` folder for that.

 ## AI Toolkit - OSTRIS

 OSTRIS is used as a toolkit for managing and training lightweight models like LoRAs, optimizing datasets and experiments.
 It simplifies the integration of custom-trained models into the workflow.